juanfdaza/data-labs/final-project/final_project_README.md

 #### 3. Jupyter notebook #3 -- Likes_and_views_estimator.ipynb

-* In this case, the csv file is read, next, the data is adapted to fit in the model, and the last step is to run the Deep Learning model.
+* In this case, two csv files are read (1 from focus "Pero Entonces" and 2 the rest of subchannels of "Phi Beta Podcasts"), next, the data is adapted to fit in the model, and the last step is to run the Deep Learning model.

 * a) Data loading